Russia arrests dual US citizen for Ukraine-linked ‘treason’

 Keep readinglist of 4 items

-Russian pilot who defected to Ukraine shot dead in Spain
+Russian pilot who defected to Ukraine killed in Spain

 North Korea’s Kim gifted car by Russia’s Putin, state media says